yozaner1324/PCC-Functions/README.md

 You may wish to use Spring Boot, which is possible.
 First, you will have to use a version of Spring Boot that is compatible with the version of Spring on PCC.
-Annotate your function class (or whatever class you want to hold your configuration) with `@SpringBootApplication`, then create your context using `SpringApplication` or `SpringApplicationBuilder` and passing in your configuration class, and now you have an `ApplicationContext` without having to mess with ClassLoaders.
+Annotate your function class (or whatever class you want to hold your configuration) with `@SpringBootApplication`, then create your context using `SpringApplication` or `SpringApplicationBuilder` and passing in your configuration class; now you have an `ApplicationContext` without having to mess with ClassLoaders.
 Because PCC does not have Spring Boot on the classpath, you will have to pack it into your jar.
 You may get an error like “No auto configuration classes found in META-INF/spring.factories.
-If you are using a custom packaging, make sure that file is correct.”, the solution to which is counter-intuitive; remove spring-boot-autoconfigure from your jar.
-As mentioned before, make sure to use a version of Spring Boot that uses the same Spring Framework version as PCC has on its classpath and only bundle the dependencies that you need that PCC doesn’t already have on its classpath, as redefining a dependency with a different versions than PCC uses may cause conflicts.
-You can see what is on the classpath using the gfsh command `status server –name=XYZ` where XYZ is replaced with your server's name.
+If you are using a custom packaging, make sure that file is correct”.
+The solution may seem counter-intuitive; remove spring-boot-autoconfigure from your jar.
+As mentioned before, make sure to use a version of Spring Boot that uses the same Spring Framework version as PCC has on its classpath, and only bundle the dependencies that you need that PCC doesn’t already have on its classpath, as redefining a dependency with a different version than PCC uses may cause conflicts.
+You can see what is on the classpath using the gfsh command `status server --name=XYZ` where XYZ is replaced with your server's name.

 #### Persisting an ApplicationContext Across Function Calls and Sharing it Between Functions